Larysmith/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 ### 6. **RUN POSTGRES CONTAINER AND ENSURE IT WORKS**
-Step1:Lets integrate the following into our existing docker compose file;
+Step1 : Lets integrate the following into our existing docker compose file;
 ```sh
 services:
   db: